Anjaliyemmanur/End-to-End-Bank_Customer_Churn-Analysis-using-Excel-SQL-Python-Tableau/README.md

 The goal is to provide data-driven insights and actionable recommendations to reduce churn and improve customer retention.

 The project follows a real-world analytics workflow:
-- Data validation and sanity checks
+- Data validation and sanity checks using Excel
 - Descriptive and segmentation analysis using SQL
 - Statistical validation using Python
 - Business storytelling using interactive Tableau dashboards